In some cases properties maybe exempt from the requirements of licensing under part 2 of the Housing Act. The following list gives those exemptions.

 Certain university/college accommodation occupied by students.

-Buildings occupied by religious communities (expect section 257 HMO’s).
+Buildings occupied by religious communities (except section 257 HMO’s).

 Any building occupied by two persons who form two households.